smartdevicelink/sdl_evolution/proposals/nnnn-TouchCoord-outside-video-screen-range.md

 ## Motivation

 We have use cases for keeping gesture recognition from the SDL Video screen to the Native screen.
-Since the current `TouchCoord` does not support negative values, the SDL applications can not keep to recognize some gestures for upward or leftward direction.
+Since the current `TouchCoord` does not support negative values, SDL applications cannot recognize some gestures for upward or leftward direction.

 ![pic1](../assets/proposals/nnnn-TouchCoord-outside-video-screen-range/nnnn-TouchCoord-outside-video-screen-range-pic1.png)